Convoy commodore

 Convoy commodore also known as commodore, convoys was the title of a civilian put in charge of the good order of the merchant ships in the British convoys used during World War II.
 Usually the convoy commodore was a retired naval officer or a senior merchant captain drawn from the Royal Naval Reserve.
 He was aboard one of the merchant ships.
 The convoy commodore was distinguished from the commander of the convoy's escort, always a naval officer.
+Convoy commodore is a separate title from the rank of Commodore in the Royal Navy.

 Description

 Convoy commodores were based at HMS Eaglet, the Royal Navy's shore establishment at Liverpool.